jordyjwilliams/inter-reactive-oscillator/README.md

 - Add CSS / make this look nice
 - Osc/scope to view created waveform
   - More possibilities in `webAudioAPI`
+- Fix clamping issues of freq and gain values
+  - Remove all text boxes, use increment and decrement buttons

 ### Testing/CICD